LeastAuthority/leastauthority.com/blog_source/content/reset_the_net_release.rst

 "Reset The Net!" is a broad coalition of many businesses, organizations, and individuals.
 We're empowering people to protect themselves on the Internet by using end-to-end encryption.

-Least Authority is `a globally distributed company of expert security professionals`_ dedicated to providing *freedom-compatible* storage.
+Least Authority is `a team of computer security professionals`_ dedicated to providing *freedom-compatible* storage.
 For us that means end-to-end-encryption and Free and Open Source code.
 Always.

-.. _a globally distributed company: /about_us
+.. _a team of computer security professionals: /about_us

 In support of `Reset The Net`_ we have upgraded our Secure Simple Storage Service (S4), reduced the price by 50%, and included *unlimited* personal data storage in the cloud.

+..
+XXX once the "Reset The Net!" logo and hyperlink are installed above, then make this reference to "Reset The Net" here be just a plain unlinked word: '"Reset The Net!"' (with quotes, or else italicized, and with the exclamation point) instead of a hyperlink.

 .. _Reset The Net: https://www.resetthenet.org/